camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 description: "Deploy Camunda 8 Self-Managed on Amazon EKS with eksctl."
 ---

-This guide explores the streamlined process of deploying Camunda 8 Self-Managed on Amazon Elastic Kubernetes Service (EKS) using the `eksctl` command-line tool.
+This guide details how to configure all the necessary infrastructure components for Camunda 8 Self-managed on Amazon Web Services.

-[Eksctl](https://eksctl.io/) is a common CLI tool for quickly creating and managing your Amazon EKS clusters and is [officially endorsed](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) by Amazon.

-This guide provides a user-friendly approach for setting up and managing Amazon EKS clusters.
+This guide provides a user-friendly approach for setting up and managing the Amazon EKS cluster using the eksctl command-line tool.
 It covers everything from the prerequisites, such as AWS IAM role configuration, to creating a fully functional Amazon EKS cluster and a managed Aurora PostgreSQL instance.
 Ideal for those seeking a practical and efficient method to deploy Camunda 8 on AWS, this guide provides detailed instructions for setting up the necessary environment and AWS IAM configurations.

+[Eksctl](https://eksctl.io/) is a common CLI tool for quickly creating and managing your Amazon EKS clusters and is [officially endorsed](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) by Amazon.

 ## Prerequisites